Fractal Zeta Functions and Complex Dimensions of Ahlfors Metric Measure Spaces: Fractal Zeta Functions

 \begin{definition} Two meromorphic functions $f$ and $g$ on a domain $G\subset\C$ are said to be {\it equivalent} if $D(f)=D(g)$, and their sets of poles contained on the common vertical line $\{ \text{Re }s=D(f)=D(g)\}$ coincide:

 \end{definition}

 Now, the relationship between the distance and tube zeta functions is given by

 As long as $\Mink A < Q$, the two zeta functions are equivalent.
 However, if $\Mink A = Q$, it is possible that the two zeta functions differ by a pole at $s=Q$.
+The tube zeta function can pick up such poles, but the distance zeta function misses these poles of full dimension.
 Thus the two functions are almost equivalent, as long as this caveat is kept in mind.

+Actually, much more is true.
+Namely, on a given domain $G$ of $\mathbb{C}$, $\zet_A$ has a (necessarily unique) meromorphic continuation to $G$ if and only if $\ze_A$ does, and in that case, $\ze_A$ and $\zet_A$ are connected via the fundamental equation (\ref{eq: 1}) of Theorem \ref{funct} on all of $G$: for all $s\in G$, the following {\em functional equation} holds: